The Soul Exchange The Soul Exchange

 Nature, Storm

 The sea, the storm over open water, and the pull of currents no mortal can resist.
 Tide's clergy serve sailors, fishers, and coastal communities.
+They bless vessels, read weather, and maintain the lighthouses and markers that keep ships off the rocks.

 Wanderer